Investing for Muslims in Canada

 The Wealth Projection

-The graph shows how your wealth grows when you leave it alone for 20 years.
+The graph shows how your wealth grows over 20 years with consistent monthly deposits.
 Compounded gains are slow at first, then accelerate.

 Monthly Deposit